 - 14.1.
-Dorset LEP Board reviewed and enhanced its governance structure in May 2019.
-Dorset LEP Board is supported by a number of committees.
+The Dorset LEP Board is supported by a number of committees.
 The role of committees is to give strategic direction, provide governance and advise the Dorset LEP Board on key areas.
-Dorset LEP committees are outlined in Figure 4. - 14.2.
-Each committee is chaired by a Dorset LEP Board member/ independent member who feeds directly into the Dorset LEP Board. - 14.3.
+The Dorset LEP committee structure was refreshed in 2022 following the outcome of the LEP Review and the updated structure is outlined in Figure 2. - 14.2.
+Each committee is chaired by a Dorset LEP Board member/independent member who reports directly into the Dorset LEP Board. - 14.3.
 Each committee has its own Terms of Reference, which are published on the Dorset LEP website, along with group membership.
 The Terms of Reference are updated on annual basis. - 14.4.
 Following committee recommendations, all final decisions are made by the Dorset LEP Board. - 14.5.
 Every committee publishes agendas, papers and minutes on its respective webpages.

-Figure 5 Governance Structure
+Figure 2 Governance structure